 Students in NSW have the option of studying VET courses at school or through TAFENSW or other training providers.
 EVET is Externally delivered Vocational Education and Training.
-VET delivered through TAFENSW is sometimes referred to as TVET.

 VET courses can only be delivered by registered training organisations (RTOs) that meet national standards and have the relevant qualification and units of competency in their scope of registration.